-As well as classrooms, lecture theatres and conference rooms, the £33 million Spark building has a selection of social spaces to encourage collaborative learning and relaxation.
-The atrium also links to the rest of the East Park Terrrace site, making it easier for staff and students to move around the campus.
+As well as classrooms, lecture theatres and conference rooms, the Spark building has a selection of social spaces to encourage collaborative learning and relaxation.
+The atrium also links to the rest of the East Park Terrace site, making it easier for staff and students to move around the campus.

 Designed with equality of access in mind, it has height adjustable tables in each classroom and a range of seating and table options.
 Each of the 30-student capacity teaching rooms near the lifts on each floor is fully compliant with the Equality Act 2010, meaning that even if all 30 students were wheelchair users, the room remains functional, effective and safe.

-The centrepiece of the Spark is the "Pod" which was designed by Scott Brownrigg and fabricated by CIG Architecture in the Netherlands. standing on 11 meter long legs and weighing 67 tonnes, the pod hosts a lecture theatre with an open topped viewing platform with fantistic views of the atrium.
+The centrepiece of the Spark is the 'Pod' which was designed by Scott Brownrigg and fabricated by CIG Architecture in the Netherlands.
+Standing on 11m long legs and weighing 67 tonnes, the Pod houses a lecture theatre with an open topped viewing platform with fantastic views of the atrium.

 Take a virtual tour of The SparkVirtual tour